dcohen-dalton/csx/source/assignments/2-riemann/riemann.rst

 the number of slices, the calculation can always be divided into the following
 steps:

 #.
-Calculate :math:`\Delta x` from the endpoints of the interval and the number
+Calculate :math:`\Delta x` (the width of each subinterval) from the
-   of slices.
+   endpoints of the interval and the number of slices.
 #.
 Determine the endpoints of each subinterval.
 #.
 Calculate the area of each slice.
 #.
 Add up the areas to find the total area.

-Notice that only the third step depends upon the specific rule being used; the others are the same regardless of the rule.
+Notice that only the third step---calculating the area of each slice---depends upon the specific rule being used; the others are the same regardless of the rule.

 .. figure:: fig3.svg
    :width: 95 %